akka/akka/akka-docs/scala/typed-actors.rst

   // Free Typed Actor resources TypedActor.stop(service)

-When the Typed Actor defines a shutdown callback method (:ref:`fault-tolerance-scala`) it will be invoked on TypedActor.stop.
+When the Typed Actor defines a shutdown callback method (:ref:`fault-tolerance-scala`) it will be invoked on ``TypedActor.stop``.

 How to use the TypedActorContext for runtime information access
 ---------------------------------------------------------------

-The 'akka.actor.TypedActorContext' class Holds 'runtime type information' (RTTI) for the Typed Actor.
-This context is a member field in the TypedActor base class and holds for example the current sender reference, the current sender future etc.
+The ``akka.actor.TypedActorContext`` class Holds 'runtime type information' (RTTI) for the Typed Actor.
+This context is a member field in the ``TypedActor`` base class and holds for example the current sender reference, the current sender future etc.

 Here is an example how you can use it to in a 'void' (e.g. fire-forget) method to implement request-reply by using the sender reference: